 - Figure legends should clearly explain how to interpret the figure and summarize the main findings.
 Avoid excessive descriptions of the results in the legend.
-These belong in the body of the text. - Tables do not get legends, but explanatory information can be presented as numbered notes below the table.

-4. Proposed Research / Specific Aims

-- Propose research to address your basic biological questions (i.e. to address your hypothesis, specific objectives). - Suggested format for this section: - Specific Aim 1 - Rationale - Very briefly explain what question are you addressing and your expectations.
+These belong in the body of the text. - Tables do not get legends, but explanatory information can be presented as numbered notes below the table. - 4.
+Proposed Research / Specific Aims - Propose research to address your basic biological questions (i.e. to address your hypothesis, specific objectives). - Suggested format for this section: - Specific Aim 1 - Rationale - Very briefly explain what question are you addressing and your expectations.
 Refer back to you hypotheses. - Methodology - How will you carry out the experiment? - This is one of the most difficult parts of the proposal because you have to provide enough detail to convince reviewers that you know what you are doing without overloading them with minutia (don't forget controls). - Potential Pitfalls & Alternative Approaches - Use this subsection to make it clear you know what potential complications may arise and how you will deal with these.
-You should also briefly describe alternate approaches in case your original plan doesn't progress as expected. - o Specific Aim 2 ... - Remember, this is your research plan for the remainder of your PhD.
+You should also briefly describe alternate approaches in case your original plan doesn't progress as expected. - Specific Aim 2 ... - Remember, this is your research plan for the remainder of your PhD.
 Does it make sense?
 Can you finish it in an appropriate amount of time?
-Will the research make important new contributions to your field?

-5. Discussion

-- Integrate all of the previous sections. - Discuss how your aims derive from your progress to date. - Discuss the significance of your current data and expected contributions of your proposed PhD research. - Explain how your research contributes / impacts / advances knowledge to the basic biological processes in your research field?
-In other words, place your project in the context of your field of research.
+Will the research make important new contributions to your field? - 5.
+Discussion - Integrate all of the previous sections. - Discuss how your aims derive from your progress to date. - Discuss the significance of your current data and expected contributions of your proposed PhD research. - Explain how your research contributes / impacts / advances knowledge to the basic biological processes in your research field?
+In other words, place your project in the context of your field of research. - 6.
+Timetable - Gantt chart preferred - Make realistic expectations for completion of each aim. - 7.
+References - You are free to use any format for in-text citations. - References must list all authors and full titles.